abarbu/objectnet-template-pytorch/README.md

 **Note:** Your model must have been saved using `torch.save(model, "<PATH TO SAVED MODEL FILE>")`.

 ## 2.3 Build the docker image
 Docker images are built from a series of statements contained in a `Dockerfile`.
-A template Dockerfile is provided for models built using the PyTorch (`Dockerfile.pytorch`) deep learning framework and saved using the `torch.save` api.
+A template Dockerfile is provided for models built using the PyTorch (`Dockerfile`) deep learning framework and saved using the `torch.save` api.

 The PyTorch docker image for the ObjectNet Challenge uses the [official PyTorch docker images](https://hub.docker.com/r/pytorch/pytorch/tags) as its base image.
 These PyTorch images come with built-in GPU support and with python 3 pre-loaded.
 By default, the docker image is built using [PyTorch version 1.4, cuda 10.1 and cudann7](https://hub.docker.com/layers/pytorch/pytorch/1.4-cuda10.1-cudnn7-runtime/images/sha256-ee783a4c0fccc7317c150450e84579544e171dd01a3f76cf2711262aced85bf7?context=explore).

 **#####SH - pointer to a tutorial on how to use the images**

- You can customise the PyTorch and cuda versions used for the base image by editing the `Dockerfile.pytorch` file and uncommenting one of the following lines - choose the one which most closely matches the versions used to build your model:
+ You can customise the PyTorch and cuda versions used for the base image by editing the `Dockerfile` file and uncommenting one of the following lines - choose the one which most closely matches the versions used to build your model:
    ```
    # You can select from the following pre-built PyTorch Docker images.
    # Select the image which most closely matches the